modular/modular/KGEN/docs/public/programming-manual.md

 ```

 Notice how the "stealing move" constructor takes the file descriptor from an
-existing value, and mutates that value so that its destructor won’t do anything.
+existing value and mutates that value so that its destructor won’t do anything.
-This technique has tradeoffs, and is therefore not the best for every type.
-We
+This technique has tradeoffs and is not the best for every type.
+We can see
-can see that it adds one (inexpensive) branch to the destructor, because it has
+that it adds one (inexpensive) branch to the destructor because it has to check
-to check for the sentinel case.
-It is also generally considered bad form to
+for the sentinel case.
+It is also generally considered bad form to make types
-make types like this nullable, because a more general feature like an
+like this nullable because a more general feature like an `Optional[T]` type is
-`Optional[T]` type is a better way to handle this.
+a better way to handle this.

-That said, we plan to implement `Optional[T]` in Mojo itself, and `Optional`
+Furthermore, we plan to implement `Optional[T]` in Mojo itself, and `Optional`
 needs this functionality.
 We also believe that the library authors understand
 their domain problem better than language designers do, and generally prefer to
 give library authors full power over that domain.
 As such you can choose (but